tomasit/AimTest-Epitech-2022/README.md

 ___________________________________

-Step 1 : Setup The Project
+Step 1 : Setup The Project\n
 Create new project on version 2020+ with 3D module check.

-Step 2 : Create your own character
+Step 2 : Create your own character\n
 First thing to do is to create a capsule3D gameObject, it will be your main character.